thunderbird89/esf/stories/story-knock-knock.md

 Chen's jaw tightened.
 They'd held for two hours.
 They had nearly five more to go before Third North Fleet arrived.
 And the Ryzak were grinding them down, ship by ship, fighter by fighter.

 > "Keep me updated.
-And HARBINGER—coordinate with the Earth squadrons.
+And HARBINGER - coordinate with the Earth squadrons.
 Make sure they understand they're not invincible.
 Those pilots are green, and they're going to make mistakes."

 > "Acknowledged, Commander."